FlowFuse/website/src/blog/2023/05/flowforge-1-7-released.md

 <!--more-->

-## Presenting Remote Node-RED Editor Access for Devices
+## Further improving fleet management and maintenance of remote Node-RED instances

 We are excited to introduce a new feature that will simplify the process of debugging and developing flows for devices.
 Our latest feature, "Editing Flows on Devices" allows users to access the editor directly on their device without the need for complex network configurations or firewalls.
 This feature will significantly improve the user experience, making it easier and more efficient to work with devices.